flatironinstitute/sciware/20_Documentation/main.md

 ## Audience: Who are you talking to

-Documentation isn't there "just because," it should be saying something useful to someone.
+Documentation isn't there "just because," it should be saying something useful to someone.-

 - Messages only have meaning in relation to an audience
 - What does your audience want to accomplish?